 Getting a tent with two vestibules is also beneficial when dealing with more than two people.
 The last thing you want is being huddled in the tent with another person only to have their equipment hit you while you’re asleep.
 By getting a tent with two vestibules, you can solve this problem.
-This way you can each have your belongings safely put away without having them in the tent taking up valuable space.
+This way, you can each have your belongings safely put away without having them in the tent, taking up valuable space.

 It’s easy to spot a well-designed tent as opposed to a poorly designed one.
 When considering different designs, make sure that you pick something that will stay functional and practical.
 These days, a lot of tent manufacturers go for crazy-looking designs that don’t offer a lot of practicality.
 Try to get past how well designed it is on the outside and try to find out what it’s like on the inside.

-It’s also important to make sure that everything functions well and doesn’t break or stop working when you least expect it to.
+It’s also essential to make sure that everything functions well and doesn’t break or stop working when you least expect it to.
 When you’re in a camping ground miles away from civilization in the middle of the night, it can really come back to haunt you.

 Aside from the tent’s exterior, you also need to pay attention to the way the floor is designed.
-A lot of times you may have a wide tent with a narrow floor that really limits your space and capacity.
-While you’re at it, you might also want to consider getting a tent that has a footprint which can help protect your floor from tearing through pointy rocks and uneven terrain.
+A lot of times, you may have a wide tent with a narrow floor that really limits your space and capacity.
+While you’re at it, you might also want to consider getting a tent that has a footprint that can help protect your floor from tearing through pointy rocks and uneven terrain.
 Getting a tent with a more layered floor will also help you keep warm against the cold ground.

 Another overlooked aspect of buying a tent is the walls of the tent.
 Traditional tents come with single walls that may be thin fabric or padded with foam.
 But you can also get double-walled tents that provide a bit more protection.
-These tents come with two layers, an outer layer often called the tarp and an inner layer made of mesh lining.
+These tents come with two layers; an outer layer often called the tarp and an inner layer made of mesh lining.
 Double-walled backpacking tents are especially handy in situations where you have to deal with wet and damp conditions.
 Any condensation that forms on the inside of the tent is kept at bay with the inner mesh layer.
 These tents are also great at keeping your body heated, resulting in more warmth for colder climates.